 When he was just 21, George II crossed Fortune's lanuginosa with Hendersonii and the climber atrorubens.

 In less than six months, they had 300 seedlings, and George Jackman II had an instant hit on his hands.

 The plant was hardy; it quickly produced long-lasting impressive flowers, and the rootstock lasted for many years.
 The year was 1858, and Clematis Jackmanii (ii = "ee-eye") was born.

 "Seedlings about 300 — results of hybrids: very robust growers, abundant in flower of rich deep purple and maroon."

-When George I died on this day in 1869, he had raised his son and had turned his nursery into a success.
-He had served as chapelwarden for his church - the church of St. John - for over two decades.
-He started serving a few years after losing his wife Mary, Mrs. George Jackman.
+When George I died on this day in 1869, he had raised his son and created a successful nursery.
+He also served as chapelwarden for his church - St. John's - for over two decades after losing his wife, Mary, aka Mrs. George Jackman.

-The Gardener's chronicle said he died after a gout attack and was by all accounts a "beloved… kind-hearted, genial Christian."
+The Gardener's Chronicle said George I died after a gout attack and was by all accounts a "beloved… kind-hearted, genial Christian."
 It went on to say that his "workmen (several of whom had been [with him] for 20, 30, or 40 years)" followed his coffin to the churchyard for burial.

-In 1967, the Jackman Nursery was sold by a Jackman descendant, Roland Jackman.
+In 1967, a Jackman descendant, Roland Jackman, sold the Jackman Nursery.